 Whether your child is learning remotely, in the classroom or a bit of both, the more you empower your child to play Prodigy, the more they’ll realize, with practice and effort, they can achieve learning goals and get better at math.
 All while having lots of fun!

 When you have the tools to track and support your child’s learning, you can encourage them to feel confident in their math skills — and that makes all the difference.

 First, let’s talk about what it means to have a growth mindset.

 Dweck argues that the way students perceive their ability to learn falls somewhere between a fixed and growth mindset.

-Below are some examples of what a student on either side of the spectrum might believe.
+Below are some examples of what a student on either side of the spectrum might believe about themselves.

 If a student has a fixed mindset, they might believe: